Como Citar

 Benvenuto, M. F. (2022).
 EL DON JUAN TENORIO DE JOSÉ ZORRILLA: ITALIANISMOS E IRREGULARIDADES TRADUCTIVAS.
 Cultura Latinoamericana, 35(1), 266–294.
-Recuperado a partir de https://editorial.ucatolica.edu.co/index.php/RevClat/article/view/4731
+Recuperado de https://editorial.ucatolica.edu.co/index.php/RevClat/article/view/4731

 Creative Commons License